dwarvesf/brainery/memo/_index.md

 • Some examples of how it is used to consolidate and do basic analytics on note.d and log.console.so
 - [[memo/icy-in-2024.md|$icy in 2024]]: Quick recap about $icy progress and what's next in 2024.
 - [[memo/df-protocol-icy-dfg.md|💠 df protocol, $icy and $dfg]]: Here's our draft internal map/v0 for 🧊 $icy play, based on our current activities at this borderless software firm...
-- [[memo/labs/Reward Model & Nomination.md|Reward Model & Nomination]]: Our Tech Labs is a hub of continuous learning and application of advanced technologies.
-This program is designed to celebrate contributions at various levels, from enhancing knowledge to contributing to business growth.